 SEBI Grade A Notification 2020

 SEBI has released a notification for the recruitment of SEBI Grade A officers back in March 2020 and the SEBI Grade A 2020 Phase 1 exam is going to be held on January 17, 2020.
 Therefore, we have come up with a series called “7 Thursdays Giving 7 Steps for SEBI Grade A”.
-As the name suggests, we will be providing a blog every Thursday to assist you with your preparation for becoming a SEBI Grade A Officer.
+As the name suggests, we will be providing a blog every Thursday to assist you with your SEBI Grade A preparation for Officer rank.

 Every Thursday, we are going to guide you through the seven steps in the next seven weeks before the exam.